trixi-framework/HOHQMesh/Documentation/docs/three-dimensional-hexahedral-meshes.md

            sizing = ON
         \end{TOPOGRAPHY}

 the sizer will size the grid along the bottom according to the curvature of the topography for a 3D mesh.
 An example is shown in Fig. 26.
-If only a two dimensional mesh is requested, then it is sized according to the curvature, but does not changes the z-values of the 2D mesh, the result looking like the top of Fig. 26.
+If only a two dimensional mesh is requested, then it is sized according to the curvature, but the z-values of the 2D mesh are not changed, the result looking like the top of Fig. 26.